igorw/evenement/doc/01-api.md

 ## removeAllListeners($event = null)

-Remove all listeners for a specific event or all listeners alltogether.
+Remove all listeners for a specific event or all listeners all together.
 This is useful for long-running processes, where you want to remove listeners in order to allow them to get garbage collected.